 - From government, legal regulatory, supervisory, or other authorities under applicable laws or regulations.

-The personal data we obtain through these sources will include your personal details, contact details, identification documents, personal identifiers, and financial account information.
+The personal information we obtain through these sources will include your personal details, contact details, identification documents, personal identifiers, and financial account information.

-Some of this information will be publicly accessible and some will be gained from databases that we access through authorized third parties.
+Some of the information we collect about you will be publicly accessible and some will be gained from reliable and independent databases that we access through authorized third parties.

-While the Firm makes every effort to ensure that all your personal data are accurate, complete and up to date, you should regularly update and/or correct your personal data via the Firm’s Human Resources portal Workday.
-The Firm shall not be responsible for the authenticity of any personal data or sensitive personal data or any losses arising from any inaccurate or deficient personal data or sensitive personal data that you supply to us.
+The Firm shall not be responsible for the authenticity of any personal information or any losses arising from any inaccurate or deficient personal information or sensitive personal information that you supply to us.

-3. THE PURPOSES FOR WHICH THE FIRM PROCESSES YOUR PERSONAL DATA
+3. THE PURPOSES FOR WHICH THE FIRM PROCESSES YOUR PERSONAL INFORMATION

-The Firm and/or service providers and/or third parties acting on our or their behalf, may process data for the following business purposes:
+The Firm and/or service providers and/or third parties acting on our or their behalf, may process information for the following business purposes: